 The Englishman is realistic.
-In fact, to prevent Senna to have a greater margin, were the wrong calculations of the Honda technicians, that for two consecutive races in a row have frustrated the efforts of the Brazilianman.
-It’s frustrating for a driver to run out of gas in two Grands Prix, and always on the last lap.
+In fact, the thing that prevented Senna from having a greater margin was the wrong calculations of the Honda technicians, who for two races in a row have frustrated the efforts of the Brazilian.
+It is frustrating for a driver to run out of gas in two Grands Prix, and always on the last lap.
 Ron Dennis says:

 "McLaren is doing everything it can to react to the rivals' superior competitiveness, soon we will have something new on our car".